 Clinical presentation and diagnosis

-Of the aforementioned phenotypes, approximately 90% of all psoriasis cases are psoriasis vulgaris, which manifests with well demarcated plaques, erythema and scaling.
+Approximately 90% of all psoriasis cases are psoriasis vulgaris, which manifests with well demarcated plaques, erythema and scaling.
 Plaque formation is the result of thickening (acanthosis) and vascularisation of the epidermis and can vary in size and distribution, with the most common locations being the elbows, knees and scalp (Perera et al. 2012; Griffiths and Lancet 2007).
-The second most common clinical presentation is psoriasis guttate (10% of all cases) characterised by acute onset of small droplike papules usually in the trunk and proximal extremities (Vence et al. 2015).
+The second most common clinical presentation is guttate psoriasis (10% of all cases) characterised by acute onset of small droplike papules usually in the trunk and proximal extremities (Vence et al. 2015).
 Vulgaris and guttate psoriasis represent an important burden for patient wellbeing but are in general not life-threatening forms of disease.

 Early and late onset psoriasis (type I and type II) differ in clinical presentation.
 Type I psoriasis patients commonly present with guttate lesions followed very often by bacterial infection, particularly Streptococcus throat infection, and have a stronger family history with a high prevalence of HLA-C*06:02 (85.4% of the cases) (Telfer et al. 1992).
 In contrast, in type II psoriasis only in 14.6% of the cases are positive for HLA-C*06:02 and most commonly manifests as spontaneous chronic plaques (psoriasis vulgaris) (Perera et al. 2012).